eslint/eslint/docs/developer-guide/working-with-plugins.md

 ### Peer Dependency

-To make clear that the plugin requires eslint to work correctly you have to declare eslint as a `peerDependency` in your `package.json`.
+To make clear that the plugin requires ESLint to work correctly you have to declare ESLint as a `peerDependency` in your `package.json`.
-The plugin support was introduced in eslint version `0.8.0`.
-Ensure the `peerDependency` points to eslint `0.8.0` or later.
+The plugin support was introduced in ESLint version `0.8.0`.
+Ensure the `peerDependency` points to ESLint `0.8.0` or later.

 ```json
 {